wevm/wagmi/.changeset/gentle-squids-switch.md

 'wagmi': patch
 ---

-Fix issue where `useProvider` would not update when `chainId` config changes
+Fix issue where `useProvider` & `useWebSocketProvider` would not update when `chainId` config changes